-The authors would like to gratefully thank: the staff of the Earth Simulator Center, especially Dr. T. Sato, S. Kitawaki and Y. Tsuda, for their assistance during our visit; D. Parks and J. Snyder of NEC America for their help in porting applications to the ES.
+The authors would like to gratefully thank: J. Snyder of NEC for their help in porting applications to the ES.
 Special thanks to Thomas Radke, Tom Goodale, and Holger Berger for assistance with the vector Cactus ports.
 This research used resources of the National Energy Research Scientific Computing Center, which is supported by the Office of Science of the U.S. Department of Energy under Contract No. DE-AC03-76SF00098.
 This research used resources of the Center for Computational Sciences at Oak Ridge National Laboratory, which is supported by the Office of Science of the Department of Energy under Contract DE-AC05-00OR22725.
 All authors from LBNL were supported by the Office of Advanced Scientific Computing Research in the Department of Energy Office of Science under contract number DE-AC03-76SF00098.
 Dr. Ethier was supported by the Department of Energy under contract number DE-AC020-76-CH03073.